vladvasiliu/blog/content/about.md

 +++
-date = "2016-12-31T12:02:49+01:00"
-title = "about"
+title = "About"

 +++

-# Hi
+# Hi!
-I'm Vlad Vasiliu.
+My name is Vlad Vasiliu.

-I'm in charge of the network and systems infrastructure at Les Cinémas Gaumont Pathé in Paris, France.
+I'm in charge of the network and systems infrastructure at Les Cinémas Pathé Gaumont in Paris, France.